horeilly1101/deriv/README.md

 [CupParser.cup](src/main/cup/com/deriv/parser/CupParser.cup).
 Given the style of these two files, the grammar should be pretty easy to understand, even if you aren't familiar with jflex or CUP.

-## Dependencies
+## Misc.

-Handled with Maven.
+- Dependencies are handled with Maven.
+- All code was written in IntelliJ IDEA.
+- +90% of the Expression classes are covered by unit tests.